Skip to main content

 Configure the Tool

 The Input Data Configuration window has 2 sections: Connect a File or Database and Options.
+Note that the Connect a File or Database configuration options vary based on whether DCM is enabled.

 With the Input Data tool on the canvas, follow these steps: